 The other side, at this early point in the case, all they know is that I sent them two letters that they have chosen to ignore.
 They don't know that I've filed for divorce yet.

-Now that I've got the divorce complaint with a docket number on it back from the court, I hire a professional process server and I pay this person to locate Ms. Jones and personally hand the papers to her.
+But once I've got the divorce complaint with a docket number on it back from the Court, I hire a professional process server and I pay this person to locate Ms. Jones and personally hand the papers to her.

 Ms. Jones is at Wegmans shopping.
 An unknown man comes up to her and asks, "Are you Ms. Jones?"